 So, if a sugar-packed protein bar is your usual go-to quick breakfast, this is a great alternative.
 Although you'll need to prep this recipe the night before, you'll be able to grab these bars on the go all week.

 Get the Hemp Hearts and Coconut Bar recipe and nutrition info here.

 4. Masala Omelet

-Everyone loves a good breakfast omelet.
-Taub-Dix recommends stuffing yours with plenty of produce to start your day off with a nutrient-heavy, inflammation-fighting meal.
-While this omelet recipe already calls for tomatoes and shallots, you can pair it with a spinach or arugula salad for some bonus nutrients.
+A good breakfast omelet can make any morning better.
+Taub-Dix recommends stuffing yours with plenty of produce to start your day off with a nutrient-rich, inflammation-fighting meal.
+While this omelet recipe already calls for tomatoes and shallots, you can add leafy greens like spinach or arugula for some bonus nutrients.